j0zzz/JoeQuake/README.md

 Ignores drawing shadow for mdl files added to this list.
 Default value is "" (empty list).

+### `r_oldwater`

+Since version 0.17.4 water surfaces are drawn via the frame buffer.
+Switching this setting on reverts to the original water surface rendering method.
+0 by default.

+### `r_litwater`

+When switched on, water surfaces are lit on compatible maps.
+1 by default.

+### `r_waterquality`
+Specifies the quality (tesselation level) of the water surfaces' warping animation.
+Can be between 3 and 64.
+8 by default.

 ### `capture_codec`

 Contains the fourcc code of video codec's, 0 by default (no compression).